James McNeill Whistler: Ruskin trial

 Whistler had counted on many artists to take his side as witnesses, but they refused, fearing damage to their reputations.
 The other witnesses for him were unconvincing and the jury's own reaction to the work was derisive.
 With Ruskin's witnesses more impressive, including Edward Burne-Jones, and with Ruskin absent for medical reasons, Whistler's counterattack was ineffective.
-Nonetheless, the jury reached a verdict in favor of Whistler, but awarded a mere farthing in nominal damages, and the court costs were split.
+Nonetheless, the jury reached a verdict in favor of Whistler, but a farthing—the smallest unit of currency—was awarded in nominal damages, and the court costs were split.
 The cost of the case, together with huge debts from building his residence ("The White House" in Tite Street, Chelsea, designed with E. W. Godwin, 1877–8), bankrupted him by May 1879, resulting in an auction of his work, collections, and house.
 Stansky notes the irony that the Fine Art Society of London, which had organized a collection to pay for Ruskin's legal costs, supported him in etching "The Stones of Venice" (and in exhibiting the series in 1883), which helped recoup Whistler's costs.

 Whistler published his account of the trial in the pamphlet Whistler v.
 Ruskin: Art and Art Critics, included in his later The Gentle Art of Making Enemies (1890), in December 1878, soon after the trial.
 Whistler's grand hope that the publicity of the trial would rescue his career was dashed as he lost rather than gained popularity among patrons because of it.
 Among his creditors was Leyland, who oversaw the sale of Whistler's possessions.
 Whistler made various caricatures of his former patron, including a biting satirical painting called The Gold Scab, just after Whistler declared bankruptcy.
 Whistler always blamed Leyland for his financial downfall.